 There’s a really simple slide down switch behind a flap on the side to activate.
 If you’re in the water it will go off automatically and start transmitting your location to all local AIS receivers.
 It will also send a DSC alert to all VHF radios.

-Using NFC on your smart phone there’s a sMRT beacon management app for ongoing devices checks and monitoring.
+Using NFC on your smart phone there’s a sMRT beacon management app for ongoing device checks and monitoring.
 The sMRT ALERT internal DSC receiver allows a confirmation when its DSC distress signal has been acknowledged.

 McMurdo S20 Lifejacket AIS Beacon